 - They are the executor of the estate and failed to comply with Ohio probate laws.

 Our Cincinnati family debt collection attorneys can advise you as to whether or not your situation fits one of those, or another exception.

 The last thing you want to deal with after the loss of a loved one is calls from debt collectors, especially if you have no legal obligation to pay the debt.

 Unfortunately, the fact that you are not obligated to pay may not stop creditor harassment or abuse.
 They may even try to deceive you into thinking you are required to pay your loved one’s debts.

 Fortunately, the FDCPA prohibits this type of conduct by debt collectors.
-There are also steps you can take to put an end to the calls and other communication from debt collectors.
+There are also steps you can take to fight debt collection and communication from collectors, which a lawyer could advise you on.